recommend-games/blog/content/posts/sdj_2021_2/index.md

 ## {{% kdj / %}} recommendations

-* {{% game 191189 %}}Aeon's End{{% /game %}}: This game has been around for some time and earned itself a strong fanbase, so a recommendation by the jury was a fairly safe bet.
+* {{% game 191189 %}}Aeon's End{{% /game %}}: This game has been around for some time and earned itself a strong fan base, so a recommendation by the jury was a fairly safe bet.
 * {{% game 251247 %}}Barrage{{% /game %}}: Definitely on the *very* heavy side even for a {{% kdj %}}Kennerspiel{{% /kdj %}}, yet [Udo Bartsch's high praises](https://rezensionen-fuer-millionen.blogspot.com/2021/02/wasserkraft.html) left no doubt about a recommendation.
 * {{% game 291457 %}}Gloomhaven: Jaws of the Lion{{% /game %}}: Similar to the previous entry, I had a good feeling about a recommendation, but didn't think it'd be actually considered for the award.
 * {{% game 291859 %}}Riftforce{{% /game %}}: I completely missed this one, as did the algorithm, placing it at position 81.
 At least it classified it correctly as a {{% kdj %}}Kennerspiel{{% /kdj %}} – with 51% confidence. 😰 The only pure two-player-game on either list, this proves how hard it is for lower player counts, even during a pandemic induced shortage of playmates.